tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

     $ machine-stats > <path-to-result-file>
     ```

-This is useful for ensuring that you have Machine Stats set up correctly, or for saving the results of a single invocation when running Machine Stats on an offline server.
+This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for saving the results of a single invocation when running Machine Stats on an offline server.

 ### Pipe Machine Stats to Tidal Migrations Platform